Stanley Ka Dabba: Plot

 In this time, Stanley's friends come to know of an inter-school concert that they think he would be a perfect fit for.
 However, since he is debarred from school by Khadoos, Stanley remains sceptical about his chances.
 He secretly starts attending practice sessions for the concert and begins learning the dance steps and song lyrics by himself.
-Soon after, he is spotted practising by one of the organizers of the concert.
+Soon after, he is spotted practicing by one of the organizers of the concert.
 His talent is recognised and he is immediately included in the troupe.
 In the meantime, Stanley's absence is felt by his teachers and friends, who finally spill the beans to Ms. Rosy about the reason behind his nonattendance.
-Aghast and disgusted, Ms. Rosy confronts Khadoos in front of other staff members asking him to "have some shame" since Stanley "is just a child".
+Aghast and disgusted, Ms. Rosy confronts Khadoos in front of other staff members, asking him to "have some shame" since Stanley "is just a child."
 Khadoos begins realising his folly.

 One fine day, Stanley brings his own dabba to school.
 He offers it to Khadoos on a platter and asks him for permission to come back to school.
 Guilt-ridden and shame-faced, Khadoos resigns from his post.
 He apologises to Stanley in a handwritten letter and promises to never return.

 Meanwhile, the inter-school concert is attended by the entire staff of Holy Family, all of whom appreciate Stanley's performance.
 Ms. Rosy congratulates Stanley after the concert and offers him a ride home.
-However, he refuses saying that his mother is waiting for him in her car.
-The school's Principal (Rahul Singh) later drops Stanley home, which we realise isn't "home" but the restaurant at which he works.
-An orphan, Stanley is frequently physically abused by the proprietor of the restaurant (his own uncle – Shashank Shende), leaving him badly bruised.
+However, he refuses, saying that his mother is waiting for him in her car.
+The school's principal (Rahul Singh) later drops Stanley home, which we realise isn't "home" but the restaurant at which he works.
+An orphan, Stanley, is frequently physically abused by the proprietor of the restaurant (his own uncle, Shashank Shende), leaving him badly bruised.
 He hits Stanley in the face for remaining absent from work for the majority of the day.
 A cook at the restaurant, Akram, empathises with Stanley and promises to pack leftovers at the restaurant into his 'dabba' every day, without his uncle's knowledge.
 Stanley and Akram stay back and clean the place up for the night.
-The scene ends with Stanley lighting a candle next to a photograph of his parents, before going to bed.
+The scene ends with Stanley lighting a candle next to a photograph of his parents before going to bed.
 The next day onward, Stanley brings his own dabba to school and shares it with everyone while regaling them with details about how his mother prepared everything.